viperproject/prusti-dev/artifact/examples/README.txt

 ------------------

 The ZIP file contains a VirtualBox image with Ubuntu that has Prusti installed as a command line tool.
-To start the virtual machine follow, these steps:
+To start the virtual machine, follow these steps:

 1. Download and install VirtualBox from https://www.virtualbox.org/.
 2. Extract the ZIP archive.
 3. Start VirtualBox.
-4. Choose “File” → “Import VM…”
+4. Choose File → Import VM...
-5. Select the extracted “Prusti.ova” file and follow the instructions.
+5. Select the extracted Prusti.ova file and follow the instructions.

-If the import was successful, there should be “Prusti” in the list of virtual machines.
-Select it and click “Start”.
+If the import was successful, there should be *Prusti* in the list of virtual machines.
+Select it and click Start.

-The user is called “prusti” and the password is also “prusti”.
+The user is called prusti and the password is also prusti.

 II.
 Trying Examples
 -------------------

-On the desktop there is a folder called “Prusti Examples”.
+On the desktop there is a folder called ``Prusti Examples``.
 For each example we verified, it contains two files: the original Rust file ``*.rs.orig`` and the verified version ``*.rs``.
 For example, the original version of the binary search example can be found in file